 - A Requester intending to define a unique request to meet its need can use this request message.
-Table 56 VENDOR_DEFINED_REQUEST request message format defines the format. - The Requester should send this request message only after sending GET_VERSION, GET_CAPABILITIES, and NEGOTIATE_ALGORITHMS request sequence. - If the vendor intends that these messages are to be used before a session has been established, and the vendor wishes to have the requests authenticated, then the vendor shall indicate how the transcript and/or message transcript are changed to add the vendor-defined commands. - Table 56 VENDOR_DEFINED_REQUEST request message format shows the VENDOR_DEFINED_REQUEST request message format.
+The VENDOR_DEFINED_REQUEST request message format table defines the format. - The Requester should send this request message only after sending GET_VERSION, GET_CAPABILITIES and NEGOTIATE_ALGORITHMS request sequence. - 429 If the vendor intends that these messages are to be used before a session has been established, and the vendor wishes to have the requests authenticated, then the vendor shall indicate how the transcript and/or message transcript are changed to add the vendor defined commands.

+The VENDOR_DEFINED_REQUEST request message format table shows the VENDOR_DEFINED_REQUEST request message format.

-Table 56 - VENDOR_DEFINED_REQUEST request message format
+VENDOR_DEFINED_REQUEST request message format

-Byte offset Field Size (bytes) Description 0 SPDMVersion 1 Shall be the SPDMVersion as described in SPDM version.
-1 RequestResponseCode 1 0xFE = VENDOR_DEFINED_REQUEST .
-See Table 4 - SPDM request codes.
-2 Param1 1 Reserved.
-3 Param2 1 Reserved.
-4 StandardID 2 Shall indicate the registry or standards body by using one of the values in the ID column in Table 50 - Registry or standards body ID.
+Offset Field Size (bytes) Value 0 SPDMVersion 1 Shall be the SPDMVersion as described in SPDM version.
+1 RequestResponseCode 1 0xFE=VENDOR_DEFINED_REQUEST 2 Param1 1 Reserved 3 Param2 1 Reserved 4 StandardID 2 Shall indicate the registry or standards body by using one of the values in the ID column in the Registry or standards body ID table.
 6 Len 1 Length of the Vendor ID field.
 If the VendorDefinedRequest is standard defined, Len shall be 0 .
-If the VendorDefinedRequest is vendor-defined, Len shall equal Vendor ID Len , as Table 50 - Registry or standards body ID describes.

-Byte offset Field Size (bytes) Description 7 VendorID Len Vendor ID, as assigned by the registry or standards body.
+If the VendorDefinedRequest is vendor-defined, Len shall equal Vendor ID Len , as the Registry or standards body ID table describes.
+7 VendorID Len Vendor ID, as assigned by the registry or standards body.
 Shall be in little endian format.
 7 + Len ReqLength 2 Length of the VendorDefinedReqPayload .
 7 + Len + 2 VendorDefinedReqPayload ReqLength The standard or vendor shall use this field to send the request payload.